 (a) Under 34 CFR 690.93, the program will become ineligible at the end of the payment period that begins following the date that-

-(1) The Governor withdraws approval for an eligible workforce program; or
+(1) The Governor acts to withdraw approval for an eligible workforce program; or

 (2) The Governor fails to reapprove the program.

-(b) Under 34 CFR 690.94, the program will become ineligible at the end of the payment period that begins after the date that the Secretary determines that the institution failed to meet the requirements.
+(b) Under 34 CFR 690.94, the program will become ineligible at the end of the payment period that begins after the date that the Secretary determines that the institution failed to meet the completion rate or job placement rate requirements, except that the Secretary will not make such a determination while a program’s eligibility, approval, or reported completion rate or job placement rate is in an appeal status or awaiting the Governor’s final approval determination.

-(c) Under 34 CFR 690.95, the program will become ineligible at the beginning of the award year following the release of the value-added earnings.
+(c) Under 34 CFR 690.95 -

+(1) The program will become ineligible at the beginning of the award year following the release of the value-added earnings; and

+(2) The Secretary will assess a liability for amounts paid to the institution for the program during the award year for which the value-added earnings were calculated and may collect any such liability from the institution.

 § 690.97 Regaining eligibility

-(a) If an eligible workforce program loses eligibility based on failure of completion or placement rates under 34 CFR § 690.94(a)(2) or the institution voluntarily discontinues a failing eligible workforce program, the institution may not seek to reestablish the eligibility of the failing program, or to establish eligibility for a substantially similar program sharing the same four-digit CIP code, until two years following the earlier of the date the program loses eligibility under 34 CFR § 690.96(b) or the date the institution voluntarily discontinues the failing workforce program.
+(a) If an eligible workforce program loses eligibility based on the Secretary’s determination that the program’s completion rate or job placement rate failed to meet the requirements under 34 CFR § 690.94(a)(2) or the institution voluntarily discontinues a failing eligible workforce program, the institution may not seek to reestablish the eligibility of the failing program, or to establish eligibility for a substantially similar program sharing the same four-digit CIP code, until two years following the earlier of the date the program loses eligibility under 34 CFR § 690.96(b) or the date the institution voluntarily discontinues the failing workforce program.

-(b) If an eligible workforce program loses eligibility due to a lack of Governor approval, the program may reestablish eligibility after the Secretary receives the Governor’s certification that the program has been approved as provided under 34 CFR 690.93(c).
+(b) If an eligible workforce program loses eligibility due to a loss of Governor approval described in (a) of this section, the program may reestablish eligibility after the Secretary receives the Governor’s certification that the program has been approved as provided under 34 CFR 690.93(c), and after the Secretary determines the program has met eligibility criteria under 34 CFR 690.94.

 (c) If an eligible workforce program loses eligibility because its published tuition is higher than its value-added earnings under 34 CFR 690.89(e), the institution may, through a process described by the Secretary, request that the program’s eligibility be reinstated by-

-(1) Providing to the Secretary a new certification of the Governor’s approval of the program as provided under 34 CFR §690.93(c) that addresses how the institution complies with the value-added earnings requirement;
+(1) Providing to the Secretary a new certification of the Governor’s approval of the program as provided under 34 CFR §690.93(c);

-(2) Submitting to the Secretary documentation of the program’s current published tuition and fees and an attestation that the tuition and fees will remain equal to or less than the program’s recalculated value-added earnings; and
+(2) Submitting to the Secretary documentation of the program’s current published tuition and fees and an attestation that the tuition and fees have been reduced and will remain equal to or less than the program’s recalculated value-added earnings; and

-(3) Requesting a recalculation of the program’s value-added earnings that will apply to the next award year.
+(3) Requesting a recalculation of the program’s value-added earnings to determine whether the program’s updated tuition and fees that will apply to the next award year exceed the program’s value-added earnings.